-Teachers generally come to Saudi Arabia for one of two reasons: either they are attracted by the prospect of lucrative pay and benefits or they are accompanying a partner who is working in the region.
-Saudi Arabia has some of the most enviable contracts on offer in the world.
+Saudi Arabia has some of the most enviable TESOL posts on offer anywhere in the world.
 Positions are numerous within private schools, petrochemical industries and the army and air force.
 Return airfare, 2 year contracts, paid accommodation and generous holidays are not uncommon.

 In terms of where you live and work, there is a significant difference between the main centres.
 The coastal climate, both Dhahran and Dammam in the Eastern Province and in Jeddah on the Red Sea, is warm even in midwinter, and hot and humid from June to September.
 The interior, Riyadh especially, is hot but dry in summer and much cooler in winter, with even occasional early-morning frost.
 Many expats find Jeddah the most congenial centre, more relaxed and cosmopolitan than many Saudi towns and centres.
 As on the East Coast, there are swimming and other water sports to enjoy.